mffrench/primefaces-cookbook-osgi/README.md

 Custom JBoss modules : ./jboss-integration/jboss-modules/ <br/>
 JBoss configuration  : ./jboss-integration/jboss-standalone-conf/standalone.conf <br/><br/>

+WARNING : in JBoss configuration there is a custom com.sun.faces.jsf-api osgi capability you need to package according the descriptions provided in this configuration file.

 That's all.
 Then run JBoss and deploy the compiled wab...<br/>
 <br/>
 <br/>